• Skip to primary navigation

 Food preserving and storage

 To preserve food for winter was very important.
 We dehydrated fruit in the hot summer sun by simply spreading them out on a flat roof.
-This was possible since our summers were very dry.
+This was possible since our summers were very hot and dry.
 We also canned fruits and vegetables and made jam.
 In the fall we fermented sauerkraut.
 The pantry was not heated, making it a great cold storage room in the winter.
-Dry fruits and canned goods were stored here.
+Dry fruits and canned goods were stored there.

 Groceries

-With so much homegrown, home raised, and homemade food you would think that we were the healthiest and happiest people around.
+With so much homegrown, home-raised, and homemade food you would think that we were the healthiest and happiest people around.

 We were not.